 In the next post we’ll speak of DNA and RNA, and the upcoming March-April ‘twin pillar’ dates.
 For now, attune to the II-II energy of these twin pairs, Solar Eclipse-Equinox March 20-21 and Lunar Eclipse-Easter April 4-5 – and the space between.
 Through Rose in the Green, land the Golden.

-With love and thanks to Ashura, all the Green Men of Love and Life, and all beings who cherish the Light of Source.
+With eternal love and thanks to Ashura, all the Green Men of Love and Life, and all beings who cherish the Light of Source.
 Thank you also to the Alpha Centaurians, who continue their work with anchoring higher dimensional spheres of light around the planet.